meshery/meshery/docs/pages/tasks/filter-management.md

 - **Publish and Clone Filters**: Share your filters with the community by publishing them in the [Meshery Catalog](https://meshery.io/catalog) and make it effortless for others to clone them.
 - **Download WASM Binaries**: Access and download WebAssembly binaries directly from your Remote Provider like [Layer5 Cloud](https://meshery.layer5.io/).
 - **Efficient Data Plane Design**: Seamlessly design and deploy Istio and Envoy data planes using extensions like [MeshMap](https://layer5.io/cloud-native-management/meshmap).
-- **Contribute to Open Source**: Get involved with the service mesh community by contributing to any of the 7 open-source [wasm-filters](https://github.com/layer5io/wasm-filters) developed by the Meshery community.
+- **Contribute to Open Source**: Get involved with the cloud native community by contributing to any of the 7 open-source [wasm-filters](https://github.com/layer5io/wasm-filters) developed by the Meshery community.

 ### Collaboration and Engagement